Economic Research and Analysis

 - The Department of the Treasury reports to the penny the public debt of the United States, along with the interest cost of the debt and historical debt series back to 1791.

 - You can also look as Tax Statistics from the IRS.
-The National Budget Simulator allows you to run various policy experiments to analyze their effects on the Federal deficit.

 - A link for the 12 Regional Federal Reserve Banks.
 The main Federal Reserve Board web page.